-Jim Sullivan is Board Certified in Juvenile Law.
+James Sullivan is Board Certified in Juvenile Law since 2004.
 He is one of only 38 such lawyers in private practice in the entire Lone Star State.
-He has over 18 years experience defending juveniles and adults throughout Texas.
+He has 25 years experience defending juveniles and adults throughout Texas.

 Recently, as reported in the Houston Chronicle, a 17 year old female high school student in Forth Worth was killed while allegedly robbing the occupants of a house along with two 21 year old men.
 What a wasted life.
 This is exactly what Attorney Jim Sullivan counsels today's youth to avoid--criminal behavior and associating with criminals.
 Had this girl focused on her school work and only made friends with positive youth, she likely would have had a good and long life.
 Fortunately, most of Sullivan's clients connect with him, his message and strive to do better.

 FORT WORTH, Texas (AP) — Fort Worth police say a high school student who was found shot to death had been robbing a house with two men when she was fatally wounded in an exchange of gunfire.
 Two other suspects were arrested.

 Police revealed Saturday that 17-year-old Claudia Hidic of Fort Worth had been a suspect in the robbery, along with Curtis Fortenberry and Terrance Crumley, who are 21.

 Police said in a news release that the three went to the house June 28 planning to rob the occupants.
 During the robbery gunshots were exchanged and Hidic was shot in the head.
 Her body was found near the back door of a home.

 Police said Crumley turned himself in Saturday.
 Fortenberry was already in custody on unrelated charges.
 They are charged with felony murder.